 However, queries for “mortgage” or “renovation loan” could surface recommendations from friends that compete with Google results, or surface a feed of recent mentions or news articles by friends, similar to Twitter.

 Facebook has already made it easy to search for a person, business or interest page on Facebook, but the new functionality allows users to search for keywords in statuses.
-Now, mortgage professional
+Now, mortgage professionals

 The tool could also help business pages.
 Users who like a page can now more easily find past posts published by that page.